sisyphean-cabal/bm8/docs/setup.md

 ## Initial Downloads and Local Repository Setup
-1. Download VS Code if you haven't the terminal is extremely important, I'm assuming on Windows it emulates bash. https://code.visualstudio.com/
+1. Download VS Code if you haven't, as the terminal is extremely important.
+I'm assuming on Windows it emulates bash. https://code.visualstudio.com/

 2. Download Docker and Docker-compose